Lactation in the LGBTQ+ community

 The information on the whole HIFN website will be relevant to LGBTQ+ individuals.
 This page goes through some specific areas of lactation that healthcare professionals may not be familiar with.
 First we will describe the available tools and then the ways in which these may be combined in different scenarios.
 Finally the specific needs of transmasculine parents are discussed.

 A list of specific resources is available in the resources section of the website.
 The Academy of Breastfeeding Medicine has a thorough protocol on the same topics described here (protocol number 33).
+There is some basic information on chestfeeding and testosterone in lactation from the NHS.

 It is well known that both men and women can produce milk without having birthed a baby, with the right hormonal stimulation - for example galactorrhoea due to pituitary tumour secretion of prolactin.
 Lactation was first induced in a semi-scientific manner by adoptive parents wanting to breastfeed their children.
 The protocol was designed by Dr Jack Newman and his patient Lenore Goldfarb and uses a combination of contraceptive hormones, physical stimulation through a breast pump and domperidone medication to mimic the hormonal changes of pregnancy and birth.